13 Effective Ways to Quit Sugar

 10. Eat more Vegetables

 People think vegetables are boring, but come on, they are so good for you!
 Not persuaded yet to eat a carrot instead of a cupcake?
-Bare with me.
+Bear with me.

 The most recommended snack between meals are washed and cut vegetables that can be taken in a little bag to work and to errands.
 They contain very few calories and calm the urge to look for carbohydrates.